zuhair1508/MLOps-Pipeline-Prophet-Forecasting/README.md

 1. **Input**: Forecasted returns (derived from LightGBM price predictions) for each asset
 2. **Risk Estimation**: Historical covariance matrix calculated from asset returns
-3. **Optimization**: Solves for optimal weights that maximize risk-adjusted returns
+3. **Optimisation**: Solves for optimal weights that maximise risk-adjusted returns
 4. **Output**: Recommended portfolio allocation (weights for each asset)
 5. **Rebalancing**: Portfolio is rebalanced based on these optimal weights